microsoftgraph/microsoft-graph-docs/content/walkthroughs/consumer/nodejs.md

     }
   ```

+1. Open emailer.js.

-1. In emailer.js, replace the **wrapEmail** function with the following code.
+1. Replace the **wrapEmail** function with the following code.
 This builds the payload that represents the email message to send.

   ```
     function wrapEmail(content, recipient) {